 Winchester in Adams County, Ohio — The American Midwest (Great Lakes)

 Location.
-38° 56.55′ N, 83° 39.033′ W. Marker is in Winchester, Ohio, in Adams County.
-Marker is at the intersection of East Washington Street and Main Street (Ohio Route 136), on the right when traveling west on East Washington Street.
+38° 56.203′ N, 83° 39.277′ W. Marker is in Winchester, Ohio, in Adams County.
+Marker is at the intersection of Main Street (Ohio Route 136) and Dorsey Road (Local Route 48) on Main Street.
 Touch for map.
-Marker is at or near this postal address: 19306 OH-136, Winchester OH 45697, United States of America.
+Marker is in this post office area: Winchester OH 45697, United States of America.
+Touch for directions.

 Other nearby markers.
-Seaman (approx. 4.2 miles away); Russell Shaw (approx. 9 miles away); Historic Decatur / A. N. Marquis and Who’s Who (approx. 9.3 miles away); Byrd Township World War I DAR Monument (approx. 9.3 miles away); Decatur Civil War Monument (approx. 9.3 miles away); Zane Trace (approx. 10.9 miles away); First Presbyterian Church (approx. 11.8 miles away); Bentonville Anti-Horse Thief Society (approx. 13½ miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+A different marker also named Winchester (approx. half a mile away); Covenanter Church (approx. 4.4 miles away); Seaman (approx. 4Ĺ miles away); Logan's Crossing 1796 Directional Marker (approx. 8.6 miles away); Russell Shaw (approx. 8.6 miles away); Historic Decatur / A. N. Marquis and Whoís Who (approx. 8.8 miles away); Byrd Township World War I DAR Monument (approx. 8.8 miles away); Decatur Civil War Monument (approx. 8.8 miles away).